How to Apply

 Questions?

-If you have questions about the application process, visit our Admissions FAQ page or contact us via creeesinfo [at] stanford.edu (subject: MA%20Admissions%20Inquiry) (email).
+If you have questions about the application process, visit the CREEES Admissions FAQ or contact us via creeesinfo [at] stanford.edu (subject: MA%20Admissions%20Inquiry) (email).